-Increasingly in demand by North American symphony orchestras, Halls has performed with the Cleveland and Philadelphia Orchestras; Dallas, Pittsburgh, Houston, Seattle, Indianapolis, and Utah Symphonies; Los Angeles Chamber Orchestra; and National Arts Centre Orchestra in repertoire from Bach, Handel and Mozart to Mendelssohn, Messiaen, Rachmaninoff, MacMillan, and Tippett.
+Increasingly in demand by North American symphony orchestras, Halls has performed with the Cleveland and Philadelphia Orchestras; Chicago, Dallas, St. Louis, Pittsburgh, Houston, Seattle, Indianapolis, and Utah Symphonies; Los Angeles Chamber Orchestra; Handel and Haydn Society; and National Arts Centre Orchestra in repertoire from Bach, Handel and Mozart to Mendelssohn, Messiaen, Rachmaninoff, MacMillan, and Tippett.
 His debut with the Toronto Symphony, in which he led Beethoven’s Ninth Symphony “captured much of the energy and excitement that its first audience must have felt at its premiere nearly 200 years ago” (Toronto Star).
 Having served as Artistic Director of the Oregon Bach Festival for five years, Halls is equally at home conducting baroque and contemporary repertoire.

 European orchestras are equally eager to welcome Halls to their podiums.
 In spring 2014 he made a triumphant debut with Concentus Musicus Wien, substituting on short notice for Nikolaus Harnoncourt in an acclaimed performance of Haydn’s Seasons.
 He has also appeared with the Bergen Philharmonic, Berlin Konzerthausorchester, Royal Northern Sinfonia, Royal Scottish National Orchestra, the RTE National Symphony and the Tonkünstler Orchestra, also making regular appearances in Austria and on tour with the Salzburg Mozarteum Orchestra.
 Further afield, Halls has performed in Australia with the Adelaide, Melbourne and West Australian Symphony Orchestras and in Russia with Musica Viva Moscow.

 In recent seasons, Halls has performed in Australia with the Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra, and with the Auckland Philharmonia.
 His is a regular with the Iceland Symphony Orchestra recently having presented a series of five performances traversing all of Beethoven’s piano concerti with Paul Lewis.
 Recent and upcoming European engagements include those with BBC Scottish Symphony Orchestra, South Netherlands Philharmonic, Finnish Radio Symphony, Hong Kong SingFest, Bournemouth Symphony Orchestra, Warsaw Philharmonic, Mozarteum Salzburg, Philharmonie Zuidenderland, and Capriccio Barockorchester.